vaibhuujaiswal/TelcoCustomerChurn/README.md

 6. Can you use any dimensionality reduction technique to reduce features ?
 Also could you visualize the entire data as cluster points in a 2 dimensional graph.

-Build a Model to predict churn of a customer:
-We trained the model on the training set.
+Build a Model to predict churn of a customer: (Present in Model 1 and Model 2) We trained the model on the training set.
 Once the model is trained we evaluate it on a held-out test set using metrics such as, Accuracy, AUROC and F1 score.
 Also show the confusion matrix.